MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="02/30/2017"
+   ms.date="03/06/2017"
    ms.author="deonhe"/>

 # Using the apply to each action in Microsoft Flow

 Sometimes you need to confirm a condition on each item in an array and then take a particular action if the condition is met.
 Microsoft Flow makes this simple by providing the **apply to each** action that can be used with a *condition*.
 In this walk-through, we'll create a flow that does the following periodically:

-1. Get the last 10 messages in your Office365 Outlook email Inbox
+1. Get the last 10 unread messages in your Office365 Outlook email Inbox.
-1. Check each of the 10 messages to determine if it unread and has **meet now** in the subject.
-If both conditions are met, the flow will send a push notification to your mobile device, letting you know that you need to attend a meeting.
+1. Check each of the 10 messages has **meet now** in the subject.
+1. Check if the email is from your boss.
+1. Check the importance flag to see if it is a high importance email.
+1. Send a push notification if the email meets certain conditions.
 1. Mark the email as *read*.

-### Prerequisites
+## Prerequisites

+Here are the requirements that must be met to perform the steps in this walk-thorugh:

      - To use the **apply to each** action, your flow must provide an array of items.
      - You will also need to configure connections to Office 365 Outlook and the push notification service.